xoxzo/blog.xoxzo.com/content/Events/we-are-10-years-old-en.md

 The Andaman
 -------------------------------------------------
 We spent 2 nights at the [The Andaman](http://www.theandaman.com/), a resort on the northern part of Langkawi Island.
-It is a quite resort with it's own private beach.
+It is a quiet resort with it's own private beach.
 The resort has rules to preserve it's surrounding and no motor water sports can take place at it's beach.